What Is GROUP B STREPTOCOCCUS?

 Avoid milk products & spicy or greasy foods.

-You may take Kaopectate or Imodium as directed on package.
+You may take Kaopectate or Imodium as directed on the package.

 Headaches are fairly common during pregnancy and usually are not a sign of a serious problem.
 How often they occur and how bad they are may vary.
 Discuss with your obstetrician what medications you can use for your headache.